Sv1nnet/trello-react-app/README.md

  - sign up and log in with email (and log out of course)
  - editing profile: email, nick, credentials

-## Chat
- - Also, I'm considering to add a chat to a board

 ## Configs

 To check it out create .env file in "server" folder and set JWT_SECRET.